Shivewq/Python-Game-Projects/README.txt

 4/9
 created main menu screen
-Title
+-Game Title
-Buttons to play the game and view instructions
+-Buttons to play the game and view instructions

 4/13
-Created instructions screen
+added an instructions screen
+*add back button

 4/15
 Checked code - renamed some variables to simple terms & adjusted comments

+4/16
+adjusted functionality
+- speed of blocks (0.20 to 0.30)
+changed speed increase as game progresses